kevany23/cs598-milestone1/README.md

 To run the code, the user needs Java downloaded and also graphviz installed on their machine for both Java and Python.

-Download the script and jar file.
+Download the script and jar files.
 In a command line, the script can be run with the following command:

 python static_analysis.py --representation [AST/CG/CFG] --input [file path]